cgbann14/writing/src/SourcesConsulted.md

 Samons, Loren J. Empire of the Owl: Athenian Imperial Finance.
 Heft 142 Vol. Stuttgart: Steiner, 2000.
 Historia : Zeitschrift Für Alte Geschichte: Einzelschriften.

+Stroud, Ronald.
+"The Athenian Empire On Stone."
+David M. Lewis Memorial Lecture.
+Oxford.
+2006.

+Tracy, Stephen V. "The Wrongful Execution of the Hellênotamiai (Antiphon 5.69–71) and the Lapis Primus."
+Classical Philology 109.1 (2014).

 Wade-Gery, H.T., and Benjamin D. Meritt.
 "Athenian Resources in 449 and 431 B.C."
 Hesperia 26 (1957): 163-88.
 Print.

 Woodhead, A.G.
 "The Institution of the Hellenotamiae."
 Journal of Hellenic Studies 79 (1959): 149-52.
 Print.